 This type of transaction accounts for the bulk of CCP-cleared repos.
-The main repo Trading Venues in the EU and UK are automatic trading systems such as BrokerTec, Eurex Repo and MTS, and automated trading systems such as GLMX and TradeWeb.
+The main repo Trading Venues in the EU and UK are automatic trading systems such as BrokerTec, Eurex Repo and MTS, and automated trading systems such as GLMX and TradeWeb.Tradeweb but include voice-brokers registered aa MTFs or OTFs.
 It is assumed in this case that, because execution is on a Trading Venue, the transaction should be submitted to the CCP on the same day as it is agreed on the Trading Venue.
 Under the reporting rules for SFTR, this means that, although the reporting parties are required to assume the creation of a prior repo, they do not have to report the creation and then termination of that prior repo.
-All that each party has to report is its
+All that each party has to report is its cleared repo with the CCP94.
+However, despite the fact that no prior repo has to be reported in this case, the reports of the cleared repos that are made by the reporting parties (but not the reports by the CCP) still have to include: